panastasiadist/Enqueueror/docs/guide/asset-dependencies.md

 ```

 :::warning
-If non-existent handles are used, the dependent asset won't be loaded by WordPress.
+If non-existent handles are referenced, the dependent asset won't be loaded by WordPress.
 :::

 ## Path based dependencies

-Assets may specify other assets as dependencies, provided that they are located under the asset directories taken into account by Enqueueror.
-Paths relative to the **`scripts`** and **`stylesheets`** directories may be used for script and stylesheet assets respectively:
+Assets can specify other assets as dependencies as long as they are located under the asset directories that Enqueueror recognizes.
+For script and stylesheet assets, paths relative to the **`scripts`** and **`stylesheets`** directories respectively can be used:

-#### Require a script dependency by its relative path
+#### Requiring a script dependency by its relative path

 ```javascript
 /*